-2.5 Ingredients
+2.4 Ingredients

-Any substance used in the manufacture or processing of a food, which presents in the food (including in a modified form), including food additives (including food nutrition fortifiers).
+Any substance used in manufacturing or processing of a food, which presents in the food (including in a modified form), including food additives (including food nutrition fortifiers).

-2.6 Date of production (date of manufacture)
+2.5 Date of production (date of manufacture)

-The date on which the food becomes the finished product, including packaging and filling date; that is, the date the food is placed into (filled into) the package or container and becomes the final selling unit.
+The date on which the food becomes the finished product, including packaging and filling date. that is, the date the food is placed into (filled into) the package or container and becomes the final selling unit.

-2.7 Shelf life (best before date)
+2.6 Shelf life (best before date)